Rowan Barker-Clarke

 HiI am an American Cancer Society postdoctoral fellow, carrying out my research at Cleveland Clinic Lerner Institute.
 I work with Jacob Scott, MD, DPhil; Theory Division and Andrew Dhawan, MD, DPhil.
 My interests lie in cancer informatics, digital medicine, and novel biomarkers of cancer evolution.

-My doctoral work was supervised by Prof. James Brenton, MD at the CRUK-Cambridge Institute.
 In 2021, I moved to the United States to undertake my postdoctoral studies at the Cleveland Clinic Lerner Institute.
-Under the mentorship of Professors Andrew Dhawan and Jacob Scott, I am currently studying topology and dynamics of wearable sensor data during clinical cancer evolution.
+Under the mentorship of Professors Andrew Dhawan and Jacob Scott, I am currently leveraging machine learning and mathematics to study the dynamics of wearable sensor data during clinical cancer treatment.
+I am funded by an American Cancer Society Postdoctoral Fellowship, researching the integration of digital biomarkers into digital twin models of glioblastoma.